SEKARSARAVANAKUMAR/Cleanliness_Index---AI-with-RPA/README.md

+Python, SQL, PCA, Linear Regression, Transformation, Optimization, Alert Configuration.

+The Cleanliness Index is the overall status of the material components.
+That tracks the material status of IoT devices and informs to Janitors for cleaning the restroom and optimally replenishes the materials using the CI.
+Cleanliness Index performs in an optimum way using the threshold value arrived by the history of CI.

-This file will genarating cleanliness_index at each half hour period in streamline.
-It's a automatic process which will run 10k devices data within 1.2 seconds using Seamless Enhancement Process Engineering architecture.
+It's genarating cleanliness_index at each half hour once.
+It's a automatic process which will take 10k devices data and process that within 1.12 seconds using Seamless Enhancement Process Engineering architecture.